Dappstr/Professional_CPP_Book_Practice/6th Edition/NOTES.md

 While procedural programming is an okay paradigm, not all the time programs will be a linear sequence of events, and object-orientated programming gives you the ability to model data representation more adequately.

-OOP is based on the notion that you should divide your program inot into tasks, but into models of physical objects.
+OOP is based on the notion that you should divide your program into not tasks, but into models of physical objects.

 By building classes that have certain behaviors and defining how they interact, OOP offers a much richer mechanism for attaching code to the data on which it operates.